FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 - The presence parameter
 - The drop factor

-Putting a source closer or farther away from the protection zone will have the consequences of modifying the presence.
+Putting a source closer or further away from the protection zone will have the consequences of modifying the presence.
 The closer the source is, the more presence it has.
 The farther it gets, the less presence has a source.

 The presence parameter directly affects the presence factor of the source.